 The Council of Urban Boards of Education (CUBE) recognized two school boards with its annual award for Urban School Board Excellence Friday in Atlanta.
-Richland One in Columbia, South Carolina, and Shelby County Schools (SCS) in Memphis, Tennessee, were acknowledged for their determined, successful, and ongoing efforts in school board governance, board performance, academic improvement, educational equity, and community engagement.
+Shelby County Schools (SCS) in Memphis, Tennessee, and Richland County School District One in Columbia, South Carolina, were acknowledged for their determined, successful, and ongoing efforts in school board governance, board performance, academic improvement, educational equity, and community engagement.

 “We work hard to help our students build a foundation that will allow them to build successful careers,” said Angela Clyburn, a school board commissioner for Richland One.
 “Some of them will become doctors and lawyers, and others our teachers and ministers, electricians and plumbers.
 Wherever their dreams and aspirations may lead them, our goal is to make sure they are adequately prepared to meet life’s challenges.”